Cramond and Barnton Community Council

 Incorporating Cramond, Barnton, Cammo, Quality Street (West Side)

-The next meeting of the Community Council will be held
+Meetings of the Community Council are held

 Ian D Williamson, Secretary, Tel.
 No. 0131 476 3897.

 The Community Council generally invites a speaker to their meetings in order to inform and allow the residents to discuss issues such as our environment, planning, the airport, roads etc. with relevant officials.